 Already interested in buying?

 As stated earlier in this article, the Kamlan 50mm F1.1 is fully manual focus… and it’s perfect.
-The focusing ring has just enough weight and tension to feel concise, but is just smooth enough to be able to turn easily.
+The focusing ring has just enough weight and tension to feel concise but is also just smooth enough to be able to turn easily.

 I know I’ve been praising this lens a lot so far, but this is one of my favorite focusing rings I’ve ever used.